0xalizk/presentations/README.md

-# Selected talks
+# Talks and presentations

+For a short list of selected talks see this page: https://aliatiia.github.io/talks/

-If both pptx and pdf versions exist, it's because pptx probably has some animation.
+Note: If both pptx and pdf versions exist, it's because pptx probably has some animation.

 (TODO: upload the remaining)